So you’re thinking about making your own DIY Photo Booth?

 While you can just leave your guests up to their own devices, it might be an idea to raid a party shop or Amazon and eBay for props to pose and mess about with while they enjoy your homemade photo booth!

 As said before you can choose to use a hashtag and digital options for getting your photos or you can connect a printer to your camera for your guests to stick photographs into a scrapbook from your DIY photo booth.

 At our wedding, my wife and I had a simple portable printer linked up to an iPod touch where our guests took photos and stuck them into a scrapbook alongside some rather funny writings.

 Printers, in general, are about £100, with paper ranging from £25-£50 depending on how many sheets you order.
 Look out for a Canon Selphy or a Polaroid printer.
 They seem to be regularly available and relative cheap compared to professional ones which start at £800!

 So should you make your own DIY photo booth?

-While there are many options, I hope this has helped you think about your DIY Photo Booth more but in general be prepared to invest quite some time into your Photo Booth, and in general you can expect to spend between £100-£500 on your DIY Photo Booth.
+While there are many options for a photo booth at your wedding.
+I hope this has helped you think about your DIY Photo Booth more.
+In general, be prepared to invest quite some time into your DIY Photo Booth, and in general, you can expect to spend between £100-£500 on your DIY Photo Booth.

 The alternative is to hire a company like Northern Love Letters (a Cumbria and Lake District based company) who not only have a Photo Booth but a Selfie Mirror too!
 While Photo Booth companies are typically between £300-£500, it is sure a lot easier, and they also come with staff to deal with your drunk guests who can’t work out how to press a button!
 They even clean up after themselves, and that saves you a job also!
 It’s certainly worth a thought or two!